Animated Charts — Create & Export as Video

 Animated Line Chart

 A line that draws itself across the canvas, tracing trends in real time.
 Animated line charts are ideal for time-series data — revenue growth, user signups, stock prices — where the trajectory matters as much as the endpoint.
-The self-drawing motion naturally directs attention through the story chronologically.

 Use this when